Skip to Content

 The Takeaway

 Each one of the two solutions has its benefits.
-You should choose from them based on your hair condition.
-Alternatively, you may use both to get the best of both worlds.
+You should use both hot oil and deep conditioning treatment to get the best result.

 2. Ideal Hair Type